-Unlike In-Network Providers, Out-of-Network Providers may send you a bill and collect for the amount of the Provider's charge that exceeds our Maximum Allowed Amount.
+Unlike In-Network Providers, Out-of-Network Providers may send you a bill and collect for the amount of the Provider's charge that exceeds our Maximum Allowed Amount unless your claim involves a Surprise Billing Claim.
 You are responsible for paying the difference between the Maximum Allowed Amount and the amount the Provider charges.
 This amount can be significant.
 Choosing an In-Network Provider will likely result in lower out of pocket costs to you.
 Please call Member Services for help in finding an In-Network Provider or visit our website at www.anthem.com/cuhealthplan.